pmatias/arundeckrun/README.rst

 arundeckrun
 ==========

-**READ FIRST**
-    If you're new to arundeckrun and are interacting with newer versions of Rundeck (>=2.1.3), you should consider using the `command line tools included with Rundeck
-    <http://rundeck.org/docs/man1/index.html>`_ (since at least Rundeck version 2.0.4). arundeckrun
-    should work well for the Rundeck API up to version 11 (Rundeck <=2.1.3).
-It currently does not support Rundeck API versions greater than 11 for no other reason the project maintainer not having enough time to put into making the necessary changes.
-Pull requests welcome!

-A client library written in Python to interact with the Rundeck API.
-It uses the awesome `requests`_ library.
+A fork of the client library written in Python to interact with the Rundeck API, the majority of which was created by Mark LaPerriere.

-Documentation is hosted on `Read the Docs`_

-*DISCLAIMER:* Test suite is not comprehensive, but most features have been tested and should work.
-Should work on at least Python 2.7 and Python 3.3.
+The fork exists mostly because the environment Antillion use it requires it to be hosted on pypi, so updates must be pushed quickly.
+In addition, the requirement to run tests against a live Rundeck is a no-no.

+Rundeck (API) version compatibility:

+Some calls are under active use/development, primarily:

+ - Job imports: API v1+
+ - Project archive imports: API v14+

+All other calls _should_ work correctly as long as they are not deprecated or if Rundeck fail to correctly implement backwards compatibility.

+Target python version: 2.7
+Should work (but not tested aagainst): 3

 Installation
 ------------